Changes in Parking Post COVID

 The world has had to adapt and evolve into the new normal resulting from the virus from governments to businesses and individuals.
 While some sectors have adapted and risen beyond the adverse effect, others are still struggling.

 The parking industry has existed for a long time and has undergone several changes in the past.
 Like every other industry during these times, it has also had to evolve and adopt new methods.
 Although contactless parking and other technological advancements already existed, the need and adoption never seemed paramount until now.

 COVID-19 spreads primarily via air droplets.
 A person has to inhale droplets from a contaminated person to catch the virus.
 However, it later emerged that the virus could also spread via contaminated surfaces.
-If a person touches a contaminated surface and makes contact with the eyes or nose, the person will catch the virus.
+If a person touches a dirty surface and makes contact with the eyes or nose, the person will catch the virus.

 With this knowledge, the parking industry has evolved to protect customers.
 The parking industry has already adopted social distancing as the spacing between cars has increased in the parks.
 While parking is increasingly requiring lesser contact, there is room for improvement.
-The education of customers is one of such issues, with a percentage of park users still alien to the latest technological methods.
+The education of customers is one of such issue, with a percentage of park users still alien to the latest technological methods.
 Online payment and booking could still rise above where it is currently.

 Numerous publications and media campaigns have addressed how COVID-19 will negatively impact parking, especially as we edge closer to opening up the economy in major cities.
 The impact of COVID-19 on the parking industry is better revealed through the fall in demand, about 80 – 90%, which has resulted in a massive loss of revenue.

 How can we navigate parking during and post COIVD?
 Will parking return to the way it was before the pandemic?